 This percent score cannot not exceed 100%.
 The percent score will then be multiplied with the Cost category weight to calculate the Cost performance category score.

 COST MEASURE BENCHMARKS: The Cost Measure benchmarks will be based on the data of the same performance year, i.e., benchmarks for 2019 will be based on 2019 data.
 If a benchmark cannot be created for a measure, that measure will not be scored.

 CASE MINIMUM REQUIREMENTS: If a Cost measure does not meet the case-minimum requirement, that measure will not be scored.

 IMPROVEMENT SCORING NOT APPLICABLE: The Bipartisan Budget Act of 2018 delayed consideration of improvement in Cost until the 2024 MIPS payment year (based on the 2022 performance year data).

-REWEIGHTING TO QUALITY CATEGORY: If no Cost measures can be attributed to an eligible clinician, or they do not meet the case minimum requirement for not even one measure, the weight for the Cost category will be redistributed to the Quality performance category, making it 55%.
+REWEIGHTING TO QUALITY CATEGORY: If no Cost measures can be attributed to an eligible clinician, or they do not meet the case minimum requirement for not even a single measure, the weight for the Cost category will be redistributed to the Quality performance category, making it 60%.

 This concludes the summary of the proposed rule as it pertains to the Cost performance category.
 CMS welcomes feedback on the proposed rule till September 10, 2018.
 After taking the feedback into consideration, the 2019 Final Rule will be released in late Fall 2018 which will confirm if the changes proposed for the Cost category will stay as is or change.

 We will focus on the proposed changes for the Promoting Interoperability category in Part IV of this series.
 Curious to see if the changes proposed for 2019 take us any closer to making the pipe-dream of healthcare data interoperability a reality?
 Sign up for our newsletter to follow along.